tahahasan897/govinance_protocol/README.md

   ```
   But, if you want to run it once per week and only on Saturday.
 Uncomment the lines.

-   - Use your preferred Solidity tool (Hardhat, Foundry, Remix, etc.) for working with `Transcript.sol` and `SmartAIWallet.sol`.
+   - Use your preferred Solidity tool (Hardhat, Foundry, Remix, etc.) for working with `Govinance.sol` and `SmartAIWallet.sol`.
    - But for sanity purposes.
 It is a better for a quick practice to use remix and test out the functionality quicker.
 Here is a quick rundown on how it works:
      1. Create two MetaMask EOA accounts, one is for the deployer (msg.sender), and the other for the AI.
      2. Put the two files into one file, you can name it whatever.
-But the preferred name is `TranscriptSystem.sol`.
+But the preferred name is `GovinanceSystem.sol`.
      3. Use injected web3 for MetaMask as the deployer.
-Then deploy `TranscriptToken` contract with the constructor as the addresses of both the deployer and the AI wallets.
+Then deploy `GovinanceToken` contract with the constructor as the addresses of both the deployer and the AI wallets.
-     4. Take the address of `TranscriptToken` contract, then switch to the other contract `SmartAIWallet` and fill out the constructor with the
+     4. Take the address of `GovinanceToken` contract, then switch to the other contract `SmartAIWallet` and fill out the constructor with the
-        `TranscriptToken` contract address, a price feed for that you can find in this link: [Chainlink](https://docs.chain.link/data-feeds/price-feeds/addresses?page=1&testnetPage=1).
+        `GovinanceToken` contract address, a price feed for that you can find in this link: [Chainlink](https://docs.chain.link/data-feeds/price-feeds/addresses?page=1&testnetPage=1).
         And pick any testnet address.
 So far, It's been tested with only ETH/zkSync sepolia addresses.
 And the same for the address of the AI wallet.
      5. Take the address of the smartAIWallet contract.
 And find the "updateAIController" function, which will update the AI wallet to be no longer the
         funds are gonna sit in the AI's EOA.
 But in a "smart Wallet contract", which is what the name for it is as `SmartAIWallet`.